Free Summer Fun for Twin Cities Kids & Families 2022

 Free Minnesota Zoo Virtual Fun – The Minnesota Zoo is open but also offers online learning options.

 Free Minnesota Printables, LiveCams and Activities to Do at Home – Check out my roundup of interactive, online Minnesota fun!

 Free Microsoft Online Summer Camps for Kids – Microsoft Store has offered free summer camps in previous years, and you can currently find virtual options.

 Free Community Camps – The Sanneh Foundation gives kids ages 5-12 a safe, healthy and FUN camp experience every summer by offering FREE community sports camps throughout Minneapolis and St. Paul.
 There are many camps offered each year.

 Museum & Attractions

 Free Museum, Attraction & Concert Passes – The MELSA SmARTPass program offers library card holders in the Twin Cities area free passes to a wide variety of museums, theater productions and other art experiences.
 Just sign up on their website by entering your library card number.
-Though most opportunities are suspended at this time, login to see upcoming opportunities, even later this summer.

 Create Your Own Adventure!

-A couple years ago I put together this list of fun places to visit called “Hidden Gems for Families in the Twin Cities.”
+A few years ago I put together this list of fun places to visit called “Hidden Gems for Families in the Twin Cities.”
 Some of our favorites are the Minneapolis/St. Paul Airport’s Aircraft Viewing Area and Brooklyn Park Library, Though you’ll need to check in advance which ones are currently open, take your family out and about to explore places on the list or discover your own!